gustavomontoli/gustavomontoli/README.md

 ### Hello!
 Olá! 👋😀

 👨‍🎓 I'm Gustavo.
-I´m an Electronics Engineering student at the University of Brasília (UnB).
+I´m an Electronics Engineering fresh gradute from the University of Brasília (UnB).

 👔 Interned at the telecommunications multinational Huawei for a period of 2 years focused on engineering; I also had the opportunity to do an internship at the Brazilian Institute for the Environment and Natural Resources (IBAMA), in the area of ​​control and automation.
 I participated in a scientific initiation project in software engineering at the university and volunteered at scientific events.
 I joined a micro-air vehicle development competition team as a leader in Electronics, which allowed me to compete internationally, in Spain, in 2019.
 In addition, I am part of a research study group on motion analysis using systems based on neural networks.

-💻 Technical expertise: Python; SQL; Excel & PowerBI; C language; JavaScript; React.Js; Next.Js; HTML; CSS; MATLAB; Languages: Advanced English and Basic Spanish.
+💻 Technical expertise: Python; Excel & PowerBI; C/C++; React.Js/Next.Js/Node.js; MATLAB; Languages: Advanced English speaking/reading and Basic Spanish speaking/reading.

 👉My portfolio can be found righ here at: https://github.com/gustavomontoli.

-🕺I am also a dancer and love working out or going for a run at the park.

-🎭I love anything related to culture and arts.

-🍟I am a big fan of going out to eat with my friends or family.

-🌎Travelling and discovering new places is one of my biggest passions.

 <div>
   <a href="https://github.com/gustavomontoli">